-You would have heard it many times – an elderly person predicting a change in weather just because their joints begin to ache.
+You would have heard it many times – an elderly person predicting a change in the weather just because their joints begin to ache.
 They say their joint pain or arthritis worsens every time the temperature drops.

 In fact, the earliest observations go as back as 400 B.C. when Hippocrates noticed how certain illnesses were seasonal.
 Also, the medical term for rheumatism in Chinese, fengshi bing translates to ‘wind-damp disease’.